cf73/humanity/content/collections/articles/peace-gatherings.md

     content:
       -
         type: text
-        text: '“It does not matter how long you are spending on the earth, how much money you have gathered, or how much attention you have received.
-It is the amount of positive vibration you have radiated in life that matters.”'
+        text: "“It does not matter how long you are spending on the earth, how much money you have gathered, or how much attention you have received.
+It is the amount of positive vibration you have radiated in life that matters.”     ~\_\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "~\_\_"
       -
         type: text
         marks: